 Planting in Your Prepared Flower Beds, Lawns

 Early spring is a good time to install trees and shrubs and to plant perennial flower borders, as long as they're hardy perennials.
 For annuals and tender perennials, wait till the last frost date has passed for your region.

 Prevention: Crabgrass, Garden Pests

-Garden pests pose another challenge that can best be addressed by taking preventive measures, in many cases.
-Many gardens need to be protected with rabbit-proof fences or deer fencing.
+Pests pose another challenge that can best be addressed by taking preventive measures.
+Gardens often need to be protected from rabbits.
 In regions plagued by deer, deer fencing is one option, but it's smarter simply to use deer-resistant plants (unless restricting your plant selection in this way offends your sense of gardening freedom).
-An even greater number of gardeners are well advised to look into growing rabbit-proof flowers.
+An even greater number of gardeners are well advised to look into growing:

 The Best Time to Prune Shrubs